Malware for Students

 A: The following items can help reduce your risk of obtaining malware:

 - Have an antivirus, antispyware, and firewall program running and keep it up to date.
-The University offers free Symantec Endpoint for students.
+The University offers free Symantec Endpoint for students with Macs and Microsoft Security Essentials for students with PCs.
 It can be downloaded from URSA.

 - Use your internet browser’s pop-up blocker.